-‘Days of Our Lives’ Spoilers: Murder Plot Thickens With Deimos At The Center
+‘Days Of Our Lives’ Spoilers: Murder Plot Thickens With Deimos At The Center

-Days of Our Lives spoilers are here and it looks like that murder plot that’s being teased is gearing up.
+Days of Our Lives spoilers are here, and it looks like the murder plot that’s being teased is gearing up.
 While there are a ton of people who can perish, most fingers point to Deimos.
 Days of Our Lives fans might not be too surprised by this development.
 After all, news broke that actor Vincent Irizarry was leaving the show.
-Fans weren’t happy with the news and didn’t know what to think of the announcement but now it looks like we’re closer to getting some answers.
+Fans weren’t happy with the news and didn’t know what to think of the announcement, but now it looks like we’re closer to getting some answers.

 Some spoilers theorized that production might recast but it seems like Days of Our Lives is going in a completely different direction.
 This murder plot was recently teased with the sudden change in the head writer.
-The Inquisitr teased that former head writer Dena Higley started this storyline and new head writer Ron Carlivati said that he intends on seeing this storyline out to the end.
+The Inquisitr teased that former head writer Dena Higley started this storyline and new head writer Ron Carlivati said that he intends to see this storyline out to the end.

 It’s easy for the Days of Our Lives spoilers to lead any fan to think that this murder plot surrounds Deimos.
 The announcement of Carlivati taking over was announced close to the breaking news that Vincent Irizarry was leaving the show.
 So it’s not hard to believe these two announcements are tied together.

 According to Celeb Dirty Laundry, the murder mystery will intensify as the weeks go on.
 Spoilers state that Deimos will get on everyone’s bad side like he has been doing for a few weeks now.
-The Deimos that was willing to change seems dead, and now it looks like his decision to take everyone down might lead to his demise.
+The Deimos who was willing to change seems dead, and now it looks like his decision to take everyone down might lead to his demise.

 In the latest #DAYS, a jealous Deimos makes one last heartfelt plea to Nicole. https://t.co/qSQD9mU0AM pic.twitter.com/Ao4gFly91J